vServerSuite/vDocumentation/docs/vBungee/Installation.md

 By default, the WebAPI feature is disabled.
 This feature allows for requests to be made from `vPanel` to check the status of users and to issue punishments

 When the WebAPI is first enabled, a Secret will be generated which can be used on the `vPanel`.

+## Error Logging

+vSuite uses [Sentry.io](https://sentry.io/) for custom error handling.
+If you would like any errors that may be produced to be sent to the vSuite team, please join our [Discord](https://discord.vsuite.dev) and create a new ticket in the Support category.